necyberteam/qa-bot/README.md

-# ACCESS Q&A Bot
+# Q&A Bot

-A React component and Web Component for integrating the ACCESS Q&A Bot into your application.
+A React component and Web Component for integrating the Q&A Bot into your application.
 The bot can operate in two modes: **floating** (chat button that opens/closes a window) or **embedded** (always visible inline).

 ## Installation